vanleuvenze/react-radar-chart/CONTRIBUTING.md

 Once you are assigned an issue:

-* Fork this repository (if you havent already)
+* Fork this repository (if you havent already).

-* Once you have it on your local machine, point your remote branch to the upstream react-radar-chart repo.
+* When you have it on your local machine, point your remote branch to the upstream react-radar-chart repo.
 ```
 git remote add upstream https://github.com/vanleuvenze/react-radar-chart.git
 ```